Thailand at the 2026 Winter Olympics

-Thailand will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Thailand competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Cross-country skiers Mark Chanloung and Karen Chanloung were the country's flagbearer during the opening ceremony.
+The Chanloung's were also the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.